 Can I use a marble mortar and pestle?

 Found a small mortar and pestle in the kitchen store?
 This is likely used for dry spices and medicine.
-You can use it to start the curry, but you don’t want to be trying to crush things like lemongrass in there.
-It will likely take forever.
-I’d do your dry spice inside this small mortar and then move everything to a food processor or blender.
+You can use it to start your curry paste, but you don’t want to be trying to crush things like lemongrass in there because it will likely take forever.
+I would use it to crush your dry spice, and then move everything to a food processor or blender.

 I can’t find coriander root.
 Can I substitute the coriander stems or add bell pepper?